J0shK/NetflixPlaylist/README.md

-NetflixPlaylist
+Netflix Playlist
 ===============

-Browser plugin to create playlists for Netflix
+Browser plugin to create playlists for Netflix.

+Currently only supports Firefox